 Shipping is an essential step in creating a good customer experience and staying profitable.
 A daily run to the post office may be feasible for smaller operations, but customer needs and expectations will likely change as your brand grows.

 A sound storage system will ensure quick and easy access to products once customers place orders.
-The right solution likely involves a safe, temperature-controlled environment, with well-labeled shelves and bins for easy retrieval.
+The right solution likely involves a safe, temperature-controlled environment with well-labeled shelves and bins in your storage area for easy retrieval.

 Proximity to customers is another factor when considering inventory storage.
 A distributed network of fulfillment centers can reduce shipping costs, if your customer base is geographically broad.